Ileo-anal pouch

 In medicine, the ileal pouch–anal anastomosis (IPAA), also known as restorative proctocolectomy (RPC), ileal-anal reservoir (IAR), an ileo-anal pouch, ileal-anal pullthrough, or sometimes referred to as a J-pouch, S-pouch, W-pouch, or a pelvic pouch, is an anastomosis of a reservoir pouch made from ileum (small intestine) to the anus, bypassing the former site of the colon in cases where the colon and rectum have been removed.
 The pouch retains and restores functionality of the anus, with stools passed under voluntary control of the person, preventing fecal incontinence and serving as an alternative to a total proctocolectomy with ileostomy.

 During a total proctocolectomy, a surgeon removes a person's diseased colon, rectum, and anus.
 For the ileostomy, the end of the small intestine is brought to the surface of the body through an opening in the abdominal wall for waste to be removed.
 People with ileostomies wear an external bag, also known as an ostomy system or stoma appliance, to collect waste which can be emptied and changed as needed.

 With an optional ileo-anal pouch procedure, the pouch component is a surgically constructed internal intestinal reservoir; usually situated near where the rectum would normally be.
 It is formed by folding loops of small intestine (the ileum) back on themselves and stitching or stapling them together.
 The internal walls are then removed thus forming a reservoir often referred to as a 'pouch'.
 The reservoir is then stitched or stapled into anal area where the bottom of the rectum was.
 The first pouch anal-anastomosis surgery in the world was performed by British surgeon Sir Alan Parks in 1976 at the London Hospital (called the Royal London Hospital since 1990).
-After the first surgery, he continued to develop the procedure at St Mark's Hospital in London along with his colleague Professor John Nicholls.
+After the first surgery, he continued to develop the procedure at St Mark's Hospital in London along with his colleague John Nicholls.